Without Data, There’s No ML — Why You Should Focus on Data First

 If you skip over these early steps, your machine learning (ML) models won’t come out the way you hoped — and once you’ve already started throwing all your data into the mix, it’s extremely tricky and time-consuming to rectify those underlying problems with the raw ingredients.

 That means you need to take a good look at what works and what doesn’t right from the start and pay close attention to how the structure, features, and general shape of your data impacts your ML models at every stage of the process.
 It also means you need to think carefully about what you can learn (and what you can’t) from the data you already have stored internally, what other types of data you’ll need to source externally, and how your entire ML pipeline works together to help you get the insights you want.
+It means a focus on data.

 While you’re training your models, they use data to learn how to detect the right patterns and make the kinds of predictions you want.
 In the testing stage, they use data to make sure the predictions they’re making are the right ones.
 In production, they use data to find new insights and make business-critical predictions.
 If the data you’ve used throughout the ML lifecycle is accurate, you’ll get accurate predictions.
 If you’ve used the wrong data, you’ll get the wrong predictions.
 That’s the bottom line.